breuner/elbencho/contrib/storage_sweep/README.md

 proficiency to use `elbencho` for real work.
 This is how I learned `elbencho`.

-Nevertheless, it is helpful to see how this versatile program is used in real production/test environment.  `mtelbencho.sh` provides a simple, production grade, useful, and extensible example.
+Nevertheless, it should be helpful to see how this versatile program is used in real production/test environment.  `mtelbencho.sh` provides a simple, production grade, useful, and extensible example.
 `graph_sweep.sh` enables you to graph the obtained results in a push button manner.